-The bit-stream format can be thought of as taking the binary bits of the K2500 data and, starting from the left, slicing off groups of 7 bits.
+The bit-stream format can be thought of as taking the binary bits of the K2600 data and, starting from the left, slicing off groups of 7 bits.
 Note that the trailing bits are set to zero.

-After the 'data' field, there is another field, 'xsum'.
-This is a checksum field which is calculated as the least significant 7-bits of the sum of all of the MIDI bytes that make up the 'data' field.
+After the data field, there is another field, xsum.
+This is a checksum field that is calculated as the least significant 7-bits of the sum of all of the MIDI bytes that make up the data field.